astravant/digital-garden-jekyll/_notes/daily-notes.md

 - we can access the ideas, theories, and thoughts of the best minds living today at the click of a button.
 - we can access college courses, podcasts, youtube, all of this was not available even just a few years ago.
 - Perhaps, if Dan Carlin was right and we are not smart enough to solve the problems we have created for ourselves...
-	- we can become smarter in the coming decades to come up with solutions to these problems.
+	- we can become smarter in the coming decades to design solutions to our most complex problems.

 - topics to research
 	- cypherpunk